basisproject/paper/src/04-economics.md

 Cost tracking is a very important concept in a socialist economy, especially absent the exchange of money between producing entities.
 Basis tracks costs on a per-company level based on that company's incoming and outgoing orders (what would be "sales" and "purchases" in capitalism).
 Incoming and outgoing orders are *known* because they either go through the [public market](#public-market-1) or through the [banking system](#chapter-5-banking), and thus we can easily determine a company's total costs.

-Each company has a set of costs and cost ceiling.
-The system uses the cost ceiling to determine how many costs it can take on before it needs to transfer to another company (via orders).
+Each company has a set of costs and a cost ceiling.
+If a company's total costs reach their cost ceiling, that company will be unable to take on any more costs (such as ordering new inputs to production or paying members their wages) until they transfer some of them out, which generally happens when someone orders their products.
 The cost ceiling ensures that costs keep flowing and do not accumulate or stagnate too much.
 For instance, if a company's cost ceiling is 1000₡ and their current total costs are 990₡, they might want to seriously consider trying to get some other companies or consumers to order their products, otherwise they won't be able to pay themselves or order more inputs to production.

 It's worth mentioning that cost tracking is more effective as the network grows: more participants transacting in-network means more accurate cost tracking.
 Remember, market prices obscure costs, so every time a company has to order out-of-network that's a cost we can't disaggregate, and every time a member company sells into the market, those costs are destroyed.
 The more participants, the more accurate, and ultimately useful, cost tracking will be.